inBeat/inbeat-website/content/top-influencers/instagram/skincare/russia/_index.md

 ---
-title: Top 10 Skincare Instagram Influencers In Russia In 2023
+title: Top 10 Skincare Instagram Influencers In Russia In 2024
 description: >-
-  Find top skincare Instagram influencers in Russia in 2023.
-Most popular hashtags: #skincare #kbeauty #koreancosmetics.
+  Find top skincare Instagram influencers in Russia in 2024.
+Most popular hashtags: #skincare #kbeauty #beautyblog.
 platform: Instagram
-hits: 50
+hits: 53
-text_top: Identify the most popular Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram influencers on inBeat.
-text_bottom: Our platform has 50 Instagram influencers like this in Russia for you to pitch.
+text_bottom: Our database aggregates 53 Instagram influencers like this in Russia for you to collaborate.
 profiles:
   - username: "daryabogemovna"
     fullname: >-